 We strive to assist you with keeping your chemotherapy protocol on schedule and whenever possible try not to alter your chemotherapy schedule.
 However, various factors can play a part in scheduling including blood counts, holidays, illness, etc. If there is a conflict with a chemotherapy day, please let us know ahead of time so we can assist you as best possible.

-How long with my chemotherapy take?
+How long will my chemotherapy take?

 Different patients receive different medications.
 Please ask the nurse for your approximate infusion time.